-The goal of this handbook is to give the reader a chance to reflect and build upon their knowledge as educators.
-The topics discussed in this book are complex and every situation is different.
-There is no magic answer for every child, but the tools provided here will help guide the reader to find their own personal best practice and feel confident settling in any and all children and their families.
+The goal of this website is to share knowledge and aide educators in building upon their knowledge.
+The topics provided are complex and every situation is different.
+There is no magic answer for every child, but the tools provided here can help guide the reader to find their own personal best practice and feel confident settling in any and all children and their families.

 Contextual changes such as urbanization, external migration, socially defined gender roles, and environmental issues influence the way young children grow and develop.
-If a child is at risk of harm in a transition period, the hope is that the educator feels better prepared after reading the content provided.
+If a child is at risk of harm in a transition period, the hope is that the educator feels better prepared after visiting this website and using the materials and information provided.

 Early intervention in an intercultural settling in period helps to prevent potential risk factors.
 Educators, families and institutions aim to focus on building essential skills, starting in early education.
 A well-prepared team of educators and well-informed families help to create the best possible scenario for settling in a child in a multi-lingual setting.

-This handbook is an educator’s toolbox for fostering confident, independent and resilient children.
+This website is an educator’s toolbox for fostering confident, independent and resilient children.